tomwhite/set-game/README.md

 classes to recognize the cards in new or test images.

-Prediction is carried out by the classes in `com.tom_e_white.set_game.predict`, including `PlaySet` which takes an image and highlights the Sets in it.
+Prediction is carried out by the classes in `com.tom_e_white.set_game.predict`, including `PlaySet` which takes an image (or a series of images from a webcam) and highlights the _SETs_ in it.

 `PredictCardFeaturesOnTestData`
 calculates the accuracy of predicting each feature (number, colour, shading, shape) for each